yiannimercer/career_salary_estimator/README.md

 ![Terminal SS](https://github.com/yiannimercer/career_salary_estimator/blob/main/terminal_ss.png)

-*If your browswer automatially doesn't open up the *Local URL*, you can copy and paste the *Local URL* into your browser yourself!*
+*If your browser automatically doesn't open up the *Local URL*, you can copy and paste the *Local URL* into your browser yourself!*

 **You can also view the application without running it locally, as it is hosted on Streamlit.io via their seamless integration with Github Repo's.**